 Learnings from the Kaiser Permanente Model:

 Integration and Innovation in Health Care

 Learnings from the Kaiser Permanente Model (LKPM) is an interactive educational program open to health care leaders from around the world.
 Registration for the April 2018 program has closed.
 If you’d like to be on the waiting list, please contact us.
-The next three-day program open to the first 30 registrants from all countries will take place April 16 to 18, 2018.
+The next three-day program open to 30 registrants will take place on April 16 to 18, 2018.
 Registration is open and is first-come, first-served.
 Please follow this link to register online.

 A customized program lasting two to three days may be developed for 10 to 20 participants from your company or country—for a fee of $2,600 per person for two days or $3,600 per person for three days.
 Customized one-day programs for 10 to 20 people are available for a flat fee of $12,000.
 Please contact Molly Porter for more information.

 In Washington, D.C., LKPM includes tours of the Center for Total Health and the Capitol Hill Medical Center.
 In the San Francisco Bay Area, LKPM includes sessions at Kaiser Permanente’s program offices in Oakland and a tour of a Kaiser Permanente medical center with a hospital.

 We have an extensive network of professionals who serve as the speakers for our educational programs and are available to conduct in-country seminars or presentations.